Should I Become a Certified X-Ray Technician?

 After completion of an X-ray technician program, graduates can pursue certification through ARRT, which awards the Registered Technologist (RT) credential.
 Although the process is often optional for employment, many employers prefer hiring technicians who are certified.
 Further, some states require certification as a step to licensure.
 To be eligible for certification, applicants must graduate from an accredited program and pass a written exam.
 This 4-hour test contains 220 multiple-choice questions and is scored on a pass/fail basis.

-- Meet biennial recertification process.
+Don't forget the biennial recertification process.
 ARRT requires individuals to complete 24 continuing education credits or pass an examination every two years in order to maintain certification.
 This requirement offers assurance that the individual is up to date on radiological technology and shows a commitment to expertise in the profession.

 Step 3: Obtain Licensure

 Most states require X-ray technicians to attain licensure before applying for employment.
-Arizona, California, Colorado, Michigan and Nevada regulate mammography - X-ray imaging of the breast - separately.
+Arizona, California, Colorado, Michigan, and Nevada regulate mammography (X-ray imaging of the breast) separately.
 Licensure requirements vary by state, with licensure periods in most states ranging from 1-4 years.
 Eleven states have no laws about licensure of X-ray technicians, according to the American Society of Radiologic Technologists.
 As of 2012, all states that require licensure accept ARRT exams for licensure purposes.
 Several states also provide for alternatives, such as a state-specific exam or the American Registry of Clinical Radiography Technologists exam.

 Step 4: Gain Employment

-Licensed X-ray technicians typically work a 40-hour week in such facilities as hospitals, physicians' offices, imaging centers and rehabilitation centers.
+Licensed X-ray technicians typically work a 40-hour week in such facilities as hospitals, physicians' offices, imaging centers, and rehabilitation centers.
 Technicians also might work for an agency that will send them to multiple different medical facilities to generate X-rays.

 Step 5: Consider Advancement Options

 Experienced, certified X-ray technicians may obtain additional certification from ARRT to become a radiologist assistant or to specialize in a type of diagnostic equipment, such as a CT scanner or MRI machine.
-A technician also can advance his or her career by teaching at a community college, becoming a sales representative for a radiologic equipment manufacturer or being promoted to department director.
+A technician can also advance his or her career by teaching at a community college, becoming a sales representative for a radiologic equipment manufacturer, or being promoted to department director.

-- Explore additional education for career advancement.
+You may want to explore additional education for career advancement.
 Some facilities may require an individual to possess a master's degree in health care administration before applying for a director's position.